webpro-nl/knip/packages/docs/src/content/docs/guides/handling-issues.md

 Do you expect certain exports in the report, but are they missing?
 They might be exported from an entry file.
 Use [--include-entry-exports][15] to make Knip also report unused exports in entry files.

-## Start using Knip in CI with lots of reported issues

-Linting only really works when it's done in an automated fashion.
-But with too many issues to resolve in a large codebase this might not be feasible right away.
-Here are a few options that may help the process in the meantime:

-- Use `--no-exit-code` for exit code `0` in CI.
-- Use `--include` or `--exclude` [output filters][16] to focus on specific issue types.
-- Use [`rules`][17] configuration to focus on specific issue types.
-- Use separate Knip commands to lint e.g. only `--dependencies` or `--exports`.
-- Use [ignore patterns][18] to filter out problematic areas.

 [1]: ../explanations/entry-files.md
 [2]: ../features/rules-and-filters.md#filters